 The results were mixed in an instructive way.
 Conversion to Premium did increase -- by 21% among the affected cohort, exceeding the target.
 But total revenue declined because the reduction in listening hours reduced advertising revenue more than the conversion increase recovered.
 The hypothesis was partially right (urgency drives conversion) and partially wrong (the advertising revenue tradeoff was not accounted for adequately).
 The experiment taught Spotify to model advertising and subscription revenue as interdependent systems, not separate optimizations.

-This example illustrates what distinguishes experiments that teach from experiments that merely confirm biases.
-The Spotify experiment was designed with a specific, falsifiable hypothesis.
+"If you want to learn faster, run more experiments.
+The only way to discover what works is to systematically test your most important assumptions." -- Stefan Thomke, Harvard Business School The Spotify experiment was designed with a specific, falsifiable hypothesis.
 It measured the metric that actually mattered for the business (total revenue) rather than a proxy that looked good (conversion rate).
 And its mixed results produced a learning -- advertising and subscription revenue must be modeled jointly -- that shaped subsequent product decisions.

 The Anatomy of a Learning-Optimized Experiment